 1. The innovation portion of the demonstration that Chad and I built for the MTC event in May was literally built in 1 day using out of the box SharePoint and Project Server capabilities including InfoPath forms, workflows and discussion lists.
 We constructed an InfoPath forms list for submitting corporate “challenges” that then notified people via a workflow to submit and review“responses” during a period of time that the challenge was active for.
 We also had an “innovation idea exchange” (SharePoint discussion board) where people could submit ideas and give feedback to others.
 We leveraged the SharePoint rating functionality for getting feedback and sorting on the top ideas.
 We also used the SharePoint managed metadata service to allow for consistent categorization of topics.
 Below is a screenshot of the rollup views that we presented on the innovation site home page.
 If you are new to SharePoint 2010, then I encourage you to review my prior post on making the business case for social computing on SharePoint 2010.

 2. At the SharePoint Conference in October, Simon Floyd presented a session on “Managing Innovation with SharePoint & Project Server 2010”.
 During this session Simon demonstrated a free innovation solution accelerator that Microsoft is providing “as is” to Microsoft customers and partners to get their solution off the ground with a set of prebuilt SharePoint site templates and webparts – as well as the ability to “promote” an approved idea to a formal project in Project Server.
 A screenshot of the solution is below.
-Please contact me if you want more information on this.
+2014 Update: This solution is now supported, managed, and offered directly by our partner, QuantumPM.

 3. Microsoft Consulting Services (MCS) has some innovation focused solution areas and accelerators that can be purchased which significantly shorten the time to develop and deploy them while offering for a high amount of customization and flexibility.